na-na-hi/renget/archive/chrprompt2.md

 **Guildmons**, An outlaw you've captured recently was accepted into the guild after he said that he was reformed (turns out to be a humon); would you accept him with open arms or would you be suspicious about his change of heart?
 >Adrian: I would kill Machamp on sight purely because he devolved me.
 I don't care where he's from, what he is, or what he wants to do at the guild.
 I hate him with every fiber of my body, more than anyone else I've ever fought.
 Any other outlaws, I don't really trust them.
 I'll leave that decision to the Guildmaster

+>Makuhita: It honestly depends on a whole lot of factors - what they've done, how they acted, and so on.
+I'd give thm a chance, to.
+To put it simply, I've had a rough life, but I was lucky enough to have friends to help me through.
+I know everyone is not as fortunate as I was, and if I can help the guy out of whatever hole he found himself in, it'd be a win for everyone.

+>Asana: My answer is honestly similar to Makuhita's, although I'd keep an eye on them regardless, as a precaution.

 **Everyone**, It's a holiday! (is there such a thing in the PMD world?)
 How would like to spend your time in this ocassion?
 Would you still work and rescue Pokemon in Mystery Dungeon?
 Travel somewhere, err... lavish?
 Hang out in the guildhall all day long?